Zoom OAuth Setup

 • webhook_secret: The secret token from the previous step

-Keep the returned ID!
+Save the returned ID

 Store the id returned in the response somewhere easily accessible - you'll need this in the following steps.